• Menu

 What to ask your barber

 Ask for an overall length of around 3 inches and even longer and a horizontal layering applied to your hair.
-Wear it natural.
+Wear it naturally.

 This is an iconic look of the Anti-establishment Punk movement and it was actually discovered as a hairstyle during World War II.
 The Mohawk haircut has its origins among the Native American peoples of the Iroquois League, who lived in the northeastern US.
 Fierce Mohawk warriors shaved the sides of their heads, leaving only a brush-like strip of hair at the top, kept stiff with boar grease or resin.